Clairo: Influences

+Artistry

+Clairo's musical style has been variously labeled as pop, soft rock, lo-fi, indie rock, indie pop, and bedroom pop.

 Activism

 In July 2020, Clairo signed an open letter to then-UK Equalities minister Liz Truss calling for a ban on all forms of LGBT+ conversion therapy.

-In May 2022, a leaked draft opinion showed that the U.S. Supreme Court was planning to overturn abortion rights established in Roe v.
+In May 2022, Clairo was one of 160 artists that signed a full-page ad in The New York Times condemning the planned overturn by the United States Supreme Court of abortion rights established in Roe v.
 Wade.

-Clairo, alongside other musical artists like Lorde, Olivia Rodrigo and Phoebe Bridgers, signed a full-page ad in The New York Times condemning the planned Supreme Court decision.
-While performing at the Glastonbury Festival in June 2022, Clairo wore a T-shirt saying "Bans Off Our Bodies" in protest to the U.S. Supreme Court's Dobbs v.
-Jackson Women's Health Organization final decision which overturned access to abortion granted in Roe v.
+While performing at Glastonbury Festival 2022, Clairo wore a T-shirt saying "Bans Off Our Bodies" in protest of the Dobbs v.
+Jackson Women's Health Organization decision, which overturned access to abortion granted in Roe v.
 Wade.

-In October 2023, Clairo signed the Artists4Ceasefire open letter calling for a ceasefire in the Gaza war to President Joe Biden.
-In January and July 2024, she performed at the Artists for Aid Benefit Concert in London which raised funds for the Gaza Strip and Sudan.
+In October 2023, Clairo signed the Artists4Ceasefire open letter to President Joe Biden calling for a ceasefire in the Gaza war.
+In January and July 2024, she performed at the Artists for Aid Benefit Concert in London, which raised funds for the Gaza Strip and Sudan.
 In October 2025, Clairo joined the "No Music For Genocide" movement, removing her music from streaming services in Israel.
-The initiative, which she joined along with artists like Lucy Dacus and Nao, calls on artists to geo-block their music in Israel to protest the Gaza war.
-Clairo did not reinstate her music in Israel after Hamas and Israel agreed to a ceasefire on October 9th, 2025.

-In April 2025, Clairo was introduced to her Coachella set by U.S. Senator Bernie Sanders, a major figure in the American progressive movement, and U.S. Representative Maxwell Frost, the first member of Congress from Generation Z. Sanders said "I’m here because Clairo has used her prominence to fight for women’s rights, to try to end the terrible, brutal war in Gaza, where thousands of women and children are being killed."
-This was a stop on the senator's Fighting Oligarchy Tour against U.S. President Donald Trump.
+In April 2025, Clairo was introduced at Coachella by U.S. Senator Bernie Sanders and U.S. Representative Maxwell Frost, the first member of Congress from Generation Z. Sanders said he introduced Clairo because she "used her prominence to fight for women’s rights, to try to end the terrible, brutal war in Gaza".
+This was a stop on Sanders's Fighting Oligarchy Tour against U.S. President Donald Trump.

+In July 2026, she released the charity single "Losing Pride", with proceeds donated to the climate change activism organization Zero Hour.

 Personal life

-In 2017, Clairo began attending Syracuse University.
-She enrolled in the Bandier Program for Recording and Entertainment Industries, but dropped out after one year to pursue music full time.
-Bandier Program director Bill Werde encouraged her to take time off, calling it a "rare opportunity."

 Clairo came out as bisexual to her fans via Twitter in May 2018.
-In an interview, she explained that making friends in college is what helped her to come out, as her friends were openly gay and she was inspired by "their confidence and their willingness to be exposed."
-In a 2025 interview, Clairo said she is queer.
-She stated, "I don’t care for labels at all.
-I believe people should like who they want and no one should have a problem with it, I’ll kiss anyone”.
+In an interview, she said that making friends in college helped her to come out, as her friends were openly gay and she was inspired by "their confidence and their willingness to be exposed."
+In a 2025 interview, Clairo stated that she is queer, mentioning that "I don’t care for labels at all.
+I believe people should like who they want and no one should have a problem with it.
+I’ll kiss anyone."

 Clairo was diagnosed with juvenile idiopathic arthritis at the age of 17.
+She also has depression and anxiety and has cancelled meet and greets with fans to focus on her mental health.